Ololosha6/Game-Dev-Tycoon-Mod/README.txt

 Code Design and Special Event Code: DzjengisKhan
 Bug and Code Fixing Helper: Zayo
-Gave Permission to Use the Game Extensions Code: SirEverard Inspiration for Update Checker Code: LineLiar
+Gave Permission to Use the Game Extensions Code: SirEverard Inspiration for Update Checker Code: LineLiar and kristof1104

 To get the full effect of the mod, you have to start a new save game in Game Dev Tycoon.